korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 ##  STEP-BY-STEP MODE

-If you want to run the steps separatedly, you will open the main file `stepbystep_mode.sh` and complete the variables with the information about files and parameters acording to the step that you will run.
+If you want to run the steps separatedly, you will open the main file `USER_stepbystep_mode.sh` and complete the variables with the information about files and parameters acording to the step that you will run.

 Then, you will run the script:

-`sh stepbystep_mode.sh`
+`sh USER_stepbystep_mode.sh`

 ### INPUT INFORMATION
 All your input files must be in the folder "user_input".
-Inside the file `stepbystep_mode.sh` you will find various variables to complete in order to run the script.
+Inside the file `USER_stepbystep_mode.sh` you will find various variables to complete in order to run the script.

 - `step=`
 -- complete according to the step that you want to perform.